Alfresco/acs-deployment/docs/helm/eks-deployment.md

 * [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)
 * [helm](https://docs.aws.amazon.com/eks/latest/userguide/helm.html)

-To better troubleshoot any issue, you may want to install at least an UI application:
+To better troubleshoot any issue, you may want to install applications such as:

 * [lens](https://k8slens.dev/) (GUI)
 * [k9s](https://k9scli.io/) (CLI)

 ## Setup An EKS Cluster

+There are multiple ways to setup an EKS cluster, but one of the most simple is by using `eksctl`.
+This section will guide you in creating a new EKS cluster that satisfy the minimum requirements to have a basic ACS installation up and running.

 Set the default region you want to work on, to avoid having to add `--region` to every command: